rguthaa/generative-ai/01_prompt_library/categories/3. reason_driven/9_iterative_review_prompt.md

 Generate 3 test cases for "Tax calculation".
-Review and add missing edge case.
+Then Review and add missing edge case.